Click on a question to learn more.

 Income Tax Payments: Where applicable, Federal and/or State of Pennsylvania taxes are calculated on interest, dividends and net gains.
 Taxes if due are paid and reported by the second quarter.
 Estimated tax payments for the subsequent tax year may be required for some accounts and are paid quarterly.

 The Sponsor for the trust account indicates in the Sponsor Agreement which individuals or organizations will receive the remaining funds.
-The Camphill Resident’s Trust has established guidelines for these required and discretionary distributions.
+The Camphill Resident’s Trust has established guidelines for required and discretionary distributions.
+Such guidelines are customary for pooled trusts which typically are administered by tax-exempt organizations.
 There are different guidelines for Supplemental Needs Trusts and Special Needs Trusts.
 For more information, please contact the CRT administrator.

 Why would a Sponsor establish a trust with the Camphill Resident’s Trust instead of with a financial institution?